chrisrdlg/gh22_SecureDuo/README.md

     '''

 Unfortunatly, I didn't find this one during the CTF, but an other team succed, good job guys ;)

+## Emulation
+You can use unicorn to get the first flag and even the second but it's maybe overkill ;)
+This solution is in the file emu_unicorn.py
+Enjoy

 Thanks again to bvernoux for theses challenges !
 Maybe I will make a writeup for the last flag if I can solve it ;)